ErikBrorsson/MVDet/eriks_readme.md

 PREVIOUS RESULTS: max_moda: 75.6%, max_modp: 62.1%, max_precision: 93.8%, max_recall: 81.0%, epoch: 20.0%

+**Stabalize evaluation metric by using a range of cls_thres** Rerunning this experiment (260) with and without cls_thres varying, to see if the large fluctuations in moda changes. configs+=(configs/mvdet_avgpool_dropview_mvaug_nopersp/2,4,6-1,3,5.json)
+max_moda: 66.3%, max_modp: 68.9%, max_precision: 90.1%, max_recall: 74.5%, epoch: 11.0%

 # TODO
 Reasons why MVDet is more suited for UDA than GMVD is?
 - duplicate views and permutations augmentation I use for MVDet is advantageous in an UDA setting